-As part of the clearance process at the beginning of each semester, international students must report to the IPO (McKinnon Family Center for Global Affairs, Johnson Hall Room 102) with your immigration documents WITHIN THE FIRST TWO WEEKS OF CLASSES.
-These documents include Form I-20, passport, visa, and I-94 print-out.
-Each semester you will sign an electronic statement that you understand and agree to follow each of the rules listed below so that IPO can register you in the SEVIS system.
-Failure to complete the clearance process within 30 days of the start of classes will result in your being out of status and possible termination in the SEVIS system.
+As part of the clearance process at the beginning of each semester, international students have additional reporting requirements WITHIN THE FIRST TWO WEEKS OF CLASSES.
+Each semester, you will sign an electronic statement that updates required information and your understanding and agreement to follow the rules listed below so that IPO can register you in the SEVIS system.
+Failure to complete the clearance process within 30 days of the start of classes will result in your being out of status and termination in the SEVIS system.

 Enrolling full time:

-International students MUST be enrolled for at least 12 units per semester.
+International students MUST be enrolled for a minimum of 12 units per semester.
 Additionally, you must be making progress toward completion of the program.
 Otherwise, you will have fallen out of status.

 Dropping below full time: If you don't intend to enroll full time during a semester (taking a leave of absence, medical problem, or initial difficulties) you MUST talk to the IPO before you drop below full time status.
 This action must be reported in the SEVIS system, therefore you must obtain prior approval from the IPO before applying for half-time status.
 Please note that you are required to resume a full course load the next semester.